DualBrain/QB64/galleon.md

 ...someone does.

 My new philosophy is to let QB64 be what the community want it to be.
 Even if we end up with 1000s of commands that barely get used by the majority, it is better than QB64 not being used at all.
 And if someone implements something incredibly stupid/unnecessary (such as a _HELLOWORLD command) the beauty of a repository is that it can always be rolled back later.
 Because of this philosophy, you won't see me standing in the way of any changes.

+## Departure

+I'm still in the process of discovering some of the circumstances related to Rob's departure (as well as a specific date or dates); but digging through the GitHub repo, it looks like this occured somewhere around March 20th, 2016 or maybe September 10, 2016 (updated version to 1.1?)?
+The v1.1 release in this repo shows to be March 2, 2018; v1.2 February 23, 2018 and v1.3 April 7, 2019.
+Of interest, the v1.3 release under the QB64 Team repo was January 18, 2020.
+Unfortunately it is difficult to use the repo to try to decern this information as the majority of entries that exist for the Galleondragon account are "(Automated)".
+If you are reading this and have any details to add, please reach out so this can be updated.
+I'm assuming that, at some point, Rob made some sort of announcement; but I haven't been able to find that as yet.

 ## An interesting comment...